gordonbates/PP1/README.md

 # Design

-The design was kept simple so it could be navigated and accessable to all children and adults
+The design was kept simple so it could be navigated and accessable to children and adults

 ## Color Scheme

 ### The color scheme used...

-- #021024 which is a dary navy was used as the background across all the pages
+- #021024 which is a dark navy and was used as the background color across all the pages.
-- #008080 which is the color teal and it was used for the menu bar, social media links, text links to external pages, some text shadow, borders and sign up buttons.
+- #008080 which is the color teal and it was used for the menu bar, social media links, text links to external pages, some text shadow, borders and Submit & Home buttons.
 - #FFFFFF which is white was used for font.
-- #F5F5F5 which is whitesmoke was used for some text shadow
+- #F5F5F5 which is whitesmoke was used for some text shadow.

 <img width="702" alt="colors" src="https://user-images.githubusercontent.com/93173575/172064179-a13369c3-8803-4276-8af2-fd5ae755d2a8.png">